moonslide-app/moonslide/README.md

 - The used Reveal.js distribution
 - The definition of the available themes.
 - The definition of the available layouts.
-- Additional stylesheets with helper classes.
+- Additional stylesheets with utility classes.
 - The configuration of the toolbar inside the app.

 Take a look at the standard template **TODO**.
 If you want to create your own template, take a look at the section **TODO**.